openmc-dev/openmc/docs/source/io_formats/plots.rst

     default Gnome viewer, IrfanView, etc.).
 The "voxel" plot type produces a binary datafile containing voxel grid positioning and the cell or material (specified by the ``color`` tag) at the center of each voxel.
-These datafiles can be processed into 3D SILO files using the :ref:`scripts_voxel` script provided with OpenMC, and subsequently viewed with a 3D viewer such as VISIT or Paraview.
+These datafiles can be processed into VTK files using the :ref:`scripts_voxel` script provided with OpenMC, and subsequently viewed with a 3D viewer such as VISIT or Paraview.
 See the :ref:`io_voxel` for information about the datafile structure.